 Research and Policy Committee of the UC Blum Federation

 The UCLA Blum Center serves as the coordinating body along with UC Santa Cruz and UC Riverside to identify shared research and policy interests among the 10 UC Blum Centers.
 Find more information here.

 CBRE Shared Advantage Plan

-When the UCLA Blum Center team completes its research on promoting healthy communities through the Shared Advantage Plan, we expect that our literature review findings and Healthy Communities Report will inform systemwide policies throughout CBRE business lines.
-Our recommendations for approaches, measurements and evaluation tools will be translated into the Shared Advantage policies on best ways to conduct business while keeping community and individual health as a priority in all transactions.
+The UCLA Blum Center's team completed its research on promoting healthy communities through the Shared Advantage Plan, literature review findings and Healthy Communities Report inform systemwide policies throughout CBRE business lines in the CBRE Report.
+Our recommendations for approaches, measurements, and evaluation tools have been translated into the Shared Advantage policies on best ways to conduct business while keeping the community and individual health as a priority in all transactions.
+Read the report!